jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

+* May 2023: Beatrice Riviere, Matthias Heinkenschloss, and Jesse Chan were awarded an NSF RTG grant.
+* May 2023: Jesse Chan presented a virtual talk at Princeton Plasma Physics Laboratory.
 * March 2023: Jesse Chan was elected Secretary for the SIAM TX-LA section.
 * March 2023: Yimin Lin successfully passed his PhD proposal, and will continue to work towards his PhD defense.
 * March 2023: Jesse Chan presented at the Finite Element Rodeo at Texas A&M.